-All tuition and fees listed above are in U.S. currency.
+All tuition and fees are listed in U.S. currency.
 NCNM maintains tuition, fee and refund policies that are fair and uniformly administered.
 Tuition and fees for each quarter are payable in full at the beginning of each quarter.
-The Business Office may apply a late payment fee of $50 to a student’s account unless the student has paid tuition or made arrangements (e.g., a deferral promissory note) by the end of the fourth week of each quarter.
+The Business Office may apply a late payment fee of $50 to a student’s account unless the student has paid the balance due or made arrangements (i.e., a deferral promissory note) by the end of the second week of each quarter.

 Summer Quarter Tuition

 The ND and CCM programs require summer term attendance for a minimum of one summer quarter.
 Curriculum layouts, including summer quarter requirements can be found on the NCNM website.
 The ND/MSOM and ND/MAc concurrent tracks require attendance of three summer quarters.

 Change of Track